Russia Buries Navy Officers Killed In Sub Fire - UrduPoint

 "You have to understand that the identities of most of the people who gathered here are secret and their faces cannot be shown," a representative of the defence ministry told AFP.

+The Russian defence ministry said Solovyev acted heroically during the accident, evacuating a civilian and closing the vessel's hatch to halt spreading flames.

+"He was very responsible and, despite the fact that his wife is expecting a child, he acted the way he did," Razmyslov said.

-"This is a great sorrow," said a young woman clad in black who was attending the ceremony.
+- 'Real heroes' - "This is a great sorrow," said a young woman clad in black attending the ceremony.
 She held a wreath that read "from friends and classmates".

-Some ordinary Saint Petersburg residents came to the gates of the cemetery to pay their respects to the high-ranking seamen.
+Some ordinary Saint Petersburg residents came to the cemetery's gates to pay their respects.

 "I feel so sorry for them, like they were my own (family)," said 60-year old Natalya Stepanova, who lives nearby.